 Ubisoft is Going Paperless

 We have seen some games that have already been environmentally minded with the use less plastic for game cases.
 Ubisoft will be taking this a step further.
 The company has announced that it will be taking initiative and begin a new environmentally friendly approach to distributing games.
 In Fall 2010, Shaun White Skateboarding will be Ubisoft’s first product to introduce the replacing of paper game manuals with in-game digital manuals.
-It will be going paperless for Xbox 360, PS3 and PC.

 “It’s pretty cool that Ubisoft is making a conscious effort to go green with its new video game packaging,” commented Olympic Gold Medalist Shaun White.
 “I’m excited for my new skateboarding game to come out and stoked that it will be the very first Ubisoft game to be part of their green packaging initiatives.”